Asthma in Teens and Adults - Living With Asthma

 may view the disease as cutting into their independence and setting them apart

 from their peers.
 Parents and other adults can offer support and

 encouragement to help teens stick with a treatment program.
 It's important

 - Help your teen remember that asthma is only

 - Allow your teen to meet with the doctor alone.

 This will encourage your teen to become involved in his or her

 - Work out a daily management plan that allows a teen to

 continue daily activities, especially sports.
 Exercise is important for

-maintaining strong lungs and overall health.
+strong lungs and overall health.